Bug report #4088

 Debug: /usr/src/qgis/qgis/src/core/qgspallabeling.cpp: 606: (registerFeature) Ignoring feature 30 due PAL exception: Geometry Type is unknow

-#3 Updated by Martin Dobias about 8 years ago
+#3 Updated by Martin Dobias almost 9 years ago

 - File bug4088fix.diff added

 That sounds like a mutex not unlocked when PAL exception is thrown.
 I have prepared a small patch, though I am not at my dev machine now so I cannot compile/test it.